theOehrly/Fast-F1/docs/examples/basics.rst

 ------------------------------

 The :class:`fastf1.core.Session` object is an important starting point for everything you do with FastF1.
-Usually the first thing you want to do is loading a session.
+Usually, the first thing you want to do is load a session.
 For this, you should use :func:`fastf1.get_session`.

 For example, let's load the Qualifying of the 7th race of the 2021 season: